By Greta Workman, Marketing Manager | September 28, 2017

-Here are just a few of the best reasons why you should attend GraphConnect San Francisco on October 13-14th:
+Here are just a few of the best reasons why you should attend GraphConnect NYC on October 23 and 24:

-After a long day of lightning talks, technical workshops and stunning keynotes, you’ll want to kick back and relax with your fellow graphistas.
-The post-conference disConnect party lets you mingle with your new connections over a few drinks while making plans on how you’ll want to change the world with the power of graphs.
+The post-conference disConnect party lets you mingle with your new connections over a few drinks — all while making plans on how you’ll change the world with the power of graph database technology.

 Plus, there will be free drinks.
 Need I say more?